 4. Pick mosaic tiles for a characterful look

-If your kitchen is stuck in neutral territory, one of the best ways to create instant wow factor is with a striking backsplash.
+If your kitchen styling ideas are stuck in neutral territory, one of the best ways to create instant wow factor is with a striking backsplash.

 5. Choose terracotta for a farmhouse feel